What MPF is

 The Mandatory Provident Fund was introduced by the Government of the Hong Kong Special Administrative Region (HKSAR) and launched in December 2000.
 It was provided to assist in the provision of retirement benefits for the workforce.

 MPF is an employment-based retirement protection system.
-Apart from those who are exempt, employees (regular and casual) and the self-employed who are between 18 to 65 years of age are required to join an MPF scheme.
+Apart from those who are exempt, employees (regular and casual) and the self-employed who are aged 18 and under 65 are required to join an MPF scheme.

 When do I need to choose an MPF scheme?